DJCubed12/pi-cam/README.md

 ## Documentation

-The server provides the following endpoints:
+### HTTP Endpoints

-### `/index.html`
+* `/index.html`

-This is the main page.
+  * This is the main page.
 You can view the camera's live feed here.

-### `/recordings/index.html`
+* `/recordings/index.html`

-Pi-Cam constantly records it's output and saves them as mp4 files which are listed here.
-Listed files have links to take you to their playback pages.
+  * Pi-Cam constantly records it's output and saves them as mp4 files which are listed here.
+  * Listed files have links to take you to their playback pages.

-### `/playback.html`
+* `/playback.html`

-Watch recorded mp4 files here.
+  * Watch recorded mp4 files here.
+  * This endpoint takes one URL parameter, `file` which must be an `mp4` filename available in the `recordings/` directory on the Pi itself.